Townhomes are a great option as they provide ample space and also are less maintenance than a single family home.

 There are townhomes in all 3 areas discussed above.

-As you can see, Fairfax County townhomes would include all of these areas, and also more towns than I am going to list here.
+As you can see, Fairfax County includes all of these areas, and also more towns than I am going to list here.

 The county stretches to Reston, Chantilly and South to Alexandria.
-Fairfax County is the largest county per populous in VA, according to wikipedia.
+Fairfax County is the largest county per populous in VA.

 In the middle of Fairfax County, is also Fairfax City.
 This is an independent city that has its own governing body, collects tax, maintains the area, etc.